Webhooks

 You will receive an array of events as they occur.
 In general, there will be only one event per message, but as your volume increases, we will gather all events in a short time-window into one call to your webhook.
 This reduces the load on your server.

 When the data is sent to your webhook endpoint it will be signed and encoded using JWT (JSON Web Token).
 JWT is a compact URL-safe means of representing data to be transferred between two parties (see JWT.io for more details and to get a code library for your programming environment).
 The signature is created using a shared secret that only you and fire.com have access to, so you can be sure that it came from us.
+You must use the shared secret to verify the signature on the JWT.

 A JWT looks like this: